codedbyistvan/deq/README.md

 - **Lock Screen Widgets**: Same widgets on your lock screen (Android 16+)
 - **Live Wallpaper**: Animated status display as your home screen background
 - **Screen Saver**: Ambient display with BCD clock when charging - perfect for a wall-mounted status display
+- **Sleep With Me**: Automate your homelab based on your phone's charging state - sleep when you sleep, wake when you wake

 Your support keeps this project alive as a full-time effort.